 The District is not compliant with Ministry requirements as a result of the pandemic's impact on revenues, particularly the revenue shortfalls relating to CUS and the Extended Day and Child Care programs.
-The Ministry is aware of the current projected deficit and is continuing its review of the information submitted by the District.
+The Ministry is aware of the current projected deficit.